LindySez | Recipes

 My new, all-purpose, you can cook in it Tagine.

-Serve this tasty sauce over Orange-Scented Couscous, Steamed Basmati Rice, or Twice Cooked Brown Rice.
+Serve this tasty sauce over Orange-Scented Couscous, Steamed Basmati Rice, Twice Cooked Brown Rice, or try steamed Cauliflower rice.

 Lindy's Tangine of Spicy Kefta (Meatballs) and Vegetables